szandara/rusted_pipe/README.md

 By default RustedPipe offers metrics at `http://localhost:9001/metrics`, this can be changed by configuring the Graph instruments.

-Below it uses the default Prometheus address, pass your constructed Prometheus url to change the port.
+Pass your constructed Prometheus url to change the port.
 ```
 let metrics = Metrics::builder().with_prometheus(&default_prometheus_address());
 let mut graph = Graph::new(metrics);